taw00/dashcore-rpm/documentation/howto.12.1-dashcore-masternode-setup.systemd.md

 #### SSH into two terminals and watch the logs in one...

 ```
-# ^C out of this tail feed when you are done
+# ^C out of this tail feed when you are done...
 sudo -u dashcore tail -f /var/lib/dashcore/debug.log # if mainnet
-#sudo -u dashcore tail -f /var/lib/dashcore/testnet3/debug.log # if testnet
+#sudo -u dashcore tail -f /var/lib/dashcore/testnet3/debug.log
 ```

 #### ...and watch the blockcount rise (hopefully) in the other...